SoftSteve/Kivy-Smart-Home/README.md

-# My Kivy Smart Home App
+# Kivy Smart Home App

 ⚠️ This project is under development.